 Dividend policy.
-Out of our retained earnings of \$2,622 million as of December 31, 2008, approximately \$1,054 million are from tax-exempt income because they are attributable to our facilities' status as Approved Enterprises and Privileged Enterprises under the Investment Law.
+Out of our retained earnings of \$2,978 million as of December 31, 2009, approximately \$1,247 million are from tax-exempt income because they are attributable to our facilities' status as Approved Enterprises and Privileged Enterprises under the Law for the Encouragement of Capital Investments, 1959 (the "Law").
 Our board of directors has currently resolved not to distribute any dividend from our undistributed tax-exempt income.
 The undistributed tax-exempt income is currently expected to be essentially permanent by reinvesting.